Football Champ

-Football Champ is an arcade-style football (soccer) video game.
-The game was produced by Team Dogyan developers in Japan, and originally released in the arcades by Taito in 1990.

-Euro Football Champ and Hat Trick Hero, released in 1992, are versions of this game with minor variations.
+Football Champ is an arcade-style football (soccer) video game produced by Team Dogyan developers in Japan, and originally released in the arcades by Taito in 1990.
+European Football Champ and Hat Trick Hero, released in 1992, are versions of this game with minor variations.

 Subsequent arcade releases of this game include Hat Trick Hero '93 (Japan) and Hat Trick Hero '95 (Japan, also released as Taito Power Goal).

 Gameplay

 The player must first choose one of eight national football teams, followed by a star player from a choice of four available for each team.
 In the game, a win is needed to progress to the next game.
 A draw will end as a 'game over', with no option for penalties, but a chance to continue by restarting the game in which a win was not achieved.
 Each opposition team is chosen according to a tier strategy, with the player's team removed: